tsujamin/digi-approval/casestudy/case-study.md

 In particular, the system targets Goal 1, as part of an "integrated, comprehensive and affordable range of readily accessible online services."
 In particular, it "will use ICT to provide simpler citizen-centric services, integrated across Directorates" (page 8).

 DigiApproval can contribute to the goals of being:
- + **integrated**, including being **integrated across Directorates** :: 'manages the interface' by defining how information is passed.
+ + **integrated**, including being **integrated across Directorates** - the system is designed to integrate application processes accross directorates by defining a shared vocabulary (the semantic tags described above) and a well-understood data flow.
+In this way, the system provides both sufficient flexibility and integration.
- + **comprehensive** :: can model arbitrary workflows; hence arbitrary permits, also aiding the integration across directorates
- + **affordable** :: increases efficiency: will pay for itself.
+ + **comprehensive**, as it can model arbitrary workflows - it would be suitable for any permit application, or even other government tasks that can be modelled as workflows.
+ + **affordable**, as it increases efficiency - reduced paper-work and speedier interaction with the client means that files can be processed and closed out faster.
- + **readily accessible** :: requires no specialised software either on the user or Directorate end; just a web browser.
+ + **readily accessible**, as it requires no specialised software either on the user or Directorate end; just a web browser.
- + **simpler** :: enables questions to be asked during the process. enables feedback to be given piecewise, without rejecting entire applications.
+ + **simpler** for both citizens and directorates - by doing applications piece-wise and with an integrated communications register, it enables questions to be asked during the process, and enables feedback to be given on an on-going basis through the application process, rather than in one big hit.
- + **citizen-centric** :: citizen-first design via DCC.
-Addresses citizen pain points w/ single point of contact, visibility into the process.
+ + **citizen-centric**, as it was driven by citizen-lead design via the Digital Canberra Challenge.
+It addresses citizen pain points by incorporating a single point of contact, and visibility into the process.

 Furthermore, the solution is in line with a number of other goals:
  + Goal 2:
      * The DigiApproval system has been built in line with the Shared Services ICT requirements, so it can be implemented more cheaply and with less friction, _improving ROI_.
      * The DigiApproval system is designed to be a _shared_, cross-Directorate system.
- + Goal 3:
-     * ???
- + Goal 4:
-     * Implementing the DigiApproval system will significantly decrease the amount of paper used in the approval process.
+ + Goal 4: Implementing the DigiApproval system will significantly decrease the amount of paper used in the approval process.
- + Goal 5:
-     * By virtue of the Digital Canberra Challenge process, the project is being implemented as a public-private partnership, increasing the capacity within Canberra.
+ + Goal 5: By virtue of the Digital Canberra Challenge process, the project is being implemented as a public-private partnership, increasing the capacity within Canberra.

 Furthermore, the project can be implemented in line with the Governing Principles laid out on page 7 of the Strategic Plan.